Zack Gibson: Insane Championship Wrestling (2015–2017)

 Gibson debuted for Insane Championship Wrestling in 2015 during the Road to Fear and Loathing tour losing an eight-man tag team match to the New Age Kliq.
+In 2015, he challenged Grado for the ICW World Heavyweight Championship in a three-way match with Dave Mastiff where Grado retained.

+On 20 November 2016 at ICW: Fear & Loathing IX, Gibson entered the Seven Man Stairway to Heaven match for the ICW Zero-G Championship, he faced Aaron Echo, Lionheart, Liam Thomson, Iestyn Rees and Kenny Williams but was first eliminated.

-In 2017 at Fear & Loathing X, Gibson and Rob Van Dam were defeated by Lionheart in a three-way elimination match.
+In 2017 at ICW:Fear & Loathing X, Gibson and Rob Van Dam were defeated by Lionheart in a three-way elimination match.
 On 16 June 2017 Gibson defeated Kenny Williams in a falls count anywhere match to win the ICW Zero-G Championship.
 Gibson lost the championship back to Williams the following month in a ladder match.

-Revolution Pro Wrestling (2017–2018)
+Revolution Pro Wrestling (2017–2018, 2023–2024)

 Gibson was defeated by Trent Seven in his Revolution Pro Wrestling (RevPro) debut match.
 At RevPro Epic Encounter 2017, Gibson was defeated by Hirooki Goto.
 In June, Gibson defeated Angélico.
 At Summer Sizzler, Gibson defeated Dalton Castle.
 Gibson took part of RevPro and New Japan Pro-Wrestling's joint show, Global Wars UK losing to Yuji Nagata on night one and Toru Yano on night two.
 Gibson and Josh Bodom defeated Aussie Open to become number one contenders for the RevPro Undisputed British Tag Team Championships.
-Gibson and Bodom lost to RevPro tag team champions, Moustache Mountain (Trent Seven and Tyler Bate).
+Gibson and Bodom lost to RevPro tag team champions, Moustache Mountain.